Sarah Healey: Life and career

 HM Civil Service into the Prime Minister's Strategy Unit in the Cabinet Office in 2001, she served in the Department for Education as the director for Strategy and Performance for a year from 2009, and then as director for Education Funding 2010–2013, and then in the Department for Work and Pensions as director for Private Pensions for just under a year in 2013.
 She is married to a barrister and has three children.

 In December 2013, Healey was promoted Director General in the then-Department for Culture, Media and Sport.
 In mid 2016, she joined the new Department for Exiting the European Union as one of their two Directors General.
 After two years at DExEU, she moved to replace Shona Dunn as the head of the Economic and Domestic Affairs Secretariat.

 In March 2019, it was announced that Healey had been further promoted, returning to DCMS to be the Permanent Secretary, replacing Dame Sue Owen.

 Healey was appointed Companion of the Order of the Bath (CB) in the 2019 Birthday Honours for public service.

 In February 2023, she replaced Jeremy Pocklington as Permanent Secretary to the Department for Levelling Up, Housing and Communities, which reverted to its old name, Ministry of Housing, Communities and Local Government, after the Labour government took power in July 2024 under Secretary of State for Housing, Communities and Local Government Angela Rayner.

 She was appointed Commander of the Royal Victorian Order (CVO) in the 2023 Birthday Honours for services to the Royal Household.

+In June 2026, it was announced that Healey had been appointed the new Permanent Secretary of the Department for Work and Pensions (DWP), taking up post in August 2026.